tinahir/react-currencies-exchange-app/README.md

 - `yarn test` - Perform single run of unit tests in Chrome

 ## Note:
-- `If codesendbox didn't work try to update error component with adding orremoing the line, it will work
+- If codesendbox didn't work try to update error component with adding or remoing the line, it will work